SkymouseStudios/skymse-jekyll/_drafts/how-the-heck-to-do-social-media.md

 #### Workflow:

 **Organization:**
-How will you content be organized?
-Is your website going to be the focal point of where you information is kept?
+How will your content be organized?
+Is your website going to be the focal point of where your information is kept?
 Or will most of you content be native to the social media platform of your choice?

 Where will original files be kept?
 I always keep original files on our server.
 Any time we want to update a graphic or reuse a post, we know where to find it.